numenta/nupic-legacy/examples/tm/README.md

 =====

-This directory contains a number of files that demonstrate how to use the temporal pooler directly.
+This directory contains a number of files that demonstrate how to use the temporal memory directly.
 Most of the files are currently implemented as tests that test (and illustrate) various interesting properties of the temporal pooler.